Getting Your Financial Ducks In A Row Rotating Header Image

 Your Account(?) at Social Security

 It is for this reason that much consternation has been brought about in recent years with regard to the question of the Social Security system’s running out of money.
-You see, for quite some time now the Social Security system has run in a surplus over current expenses, with the surplus amounts being placed in a trust fund.
-During 2010 the current benefits being paid out have become greater than the payroll taxes are bringing in, so the difference has come from the trust fund.
+You see, for quite a while the Social Security system has had a surplus over current expenses, with the surplus amounts being placed in the trust fund.
+In 2020 it is expected that current benefits being paid out will become greater than the payroll taxes are bringing in, so the difference will come from the trust fund.

 No Pile of Money